-26. Winding up the Trust or terminating a Fund
+25. Winding up the Trust

-- 26.1 The Trust is to be wound up or a Fund terminated if: - 26.1.1 the order declaring the Trust to be an authorised unit trust scheme is revoked; or - 26.1.2 an extraordinary resolution is passed winding up the Trust or terminating a Fund, provided the FCA's prior consent to the resolution has been obtained by the Manager or the Trustee; or - 26.1.3 in response to a request to the FCA by the Manager or the Trustee for the revocation of the order declaring the Trust to be an authorised unit trust scheme the FCA has agreed, subject to there being no material change in any relevant factor, that, on the conclusion of the winding up of the Trust, the FCA will agree to that request; or - 26.1.4 an approved scheme of amalgamation or reconstruction becomes effective pursuant to COLL. - On a winding up (otherwise than in accordance with an approved scheme of amalgamation or reconstruction) or termination of a Fund, the Trustee is required, as soon as practicable after the Trust falls to be wound up or the Fund terminated, to realise the property of the Trust and, after paying out or retaining adequate provision for all liabilities properly so payable and retaining provision for the costs of the winding up, to distribute the proceeds of that realisation to the Unitholders and the Manager proportionately to their respective interests in the Trust.
-The Trustee may, in certain circumstances, (and with the agreement of the affected Unitholders) distribute property of the Trust (rather than the proceeds on the realisation of that property) to Unitholders on a winding-up or termination of a Fund. - 26.3 Any unclaimed net proceeds or other cash held by the Trustee after the expiration of 12 months from the date on which the same became payable are to be paid by the Trustee into court subject to: - 26.3.1 the Trustee having a right to retain any expenses incurred in making the payment into court; and - 26.3.2 the requirement that such proceeds or other cash be distributed for charitable purposes. - 26.4 If the Trust is to be wound up in accordance with an approved scheme of amalgamation or reconstruction, the Trustee is required to wind up the Trust in accordance with the resolution of Unitholders approving such scheme. - 26.5 Distributions will only be made to Unitholders entered on the register.
-Any net proceeds or cash (including unclaimed distribution payments) held by the Trustee
+- 25.1 The Trust is to be wound up if: - 25.1.1 the order declaring the Trust to be an authorised unit trust scheme is revoked; or - 25.1.2 an extraordinary resolution is passed winding up the Trust, provided the FCA's prior consent to the resolution has been obtained by the Manager or the Trustee; or - 25.1.3 in response to a request to the FCA by the Manager or the Trustee for the revocation of the order declaring the Trust to be an authorised unit trust scheme the FCA has agreed, subject to there being no material change in any relevant factor, that, on the conclusion of the winding up of the Trust, the FCA will agree to that request; or

-- which have not been claimed after 12 months will be paid into court, after the deduction by the Trustee of any expenses it may incur. - 26.6 On completion of the winding up or the termination of a Fund, the Trustee will notify the FCA in writing of that fact and the Trustee or Manager will request the FCA to revoke the order or authorisation or to update its records (on the termination of a Fund). - 26.7 Following the completion of the winding up of the Trust or the termination of a Fund, the Manager must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
+- 25.1.4 an approved scheme of amalgamation or reconstruction becomes effective pursuant to COLL. - 25.2 On a winding up (otherwise than in accordance with an approved scheme of amalgamation or reconstruction), the Trustee is required, as soon as practicable after the Trust falls to be wound up, to realise the property of the Trust and, after paying out or retaining adequate provision for all liabilities properly so payable and retaining provision for the costs of the winding up, to distribute the proceeds of that realisation to the Unitholders and the Manager proportionately to their respective interests in the Trust.
+The Trustee may, in certain circumstances, (and with the agreement of the affected Unitholders) distribute property of the Trust (rather than the proceeds on the realisation of that property) to Unitholders on a winding-up of the Trust. - 25.3 Any unclaimed net proceeds or other cash held by the Trustee after the expiration of 12 months from the date on which the same became payable are to be paid by the Trustee into court subject to: - 25.3.1 the Trustee having a right to retain any expenses incurred in making the payment into court; and - 25.3.2 the requirement that such proceeds or other cash be distributed for charitable purposes. - 25.4 If the Trust is to be wound up in accordance with an approved scheme of amalgamation or reconstruction, the Trustee is required to wind up the Trust in accordance with the resolution of Unitholders approving such scheme. - 25.5 Distributions will only be made to Unitholders entered on the register.
+Any net proceeds or cash (including unclaimed distribution payments) held by the Trustee which have not been claimed after 12 months will be paid into court, after the deduction by the Trustee of any expenses it may incur. - 25.6 On completion of the winding up of the Trust, the Trustee will notify the FCA in writing of that fact and the Trustee or Manager will request the FCA to revoke the order or authorisation in respect of the Trust. - 25.7 Following the completion of the winding up of the Trust, the Manager must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
 The auditors of the Trust shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
 This final account and the auditors' report must be sent to the FCA and to each Unitholder within four months of the termination of the winding up or termination.

-27. General
+26. General

-27.1 Reports
+26.1 Reports